Jiroshima08/TaskLite-Minimal-PHP-To-Do-List-with-Full-CRUD/README.md

 * The database connection is optional; the app defaults to file-based storage.
 * Ideal for beginners learning PHP basics, form handling, and CRUD logic.

----

-Let me know if you'd like this as a downloadable `README.md` file or need help converting the project to full MySQL CRUD with update and delete features.